Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework: Introduction

 The quantum states of a permutation-invariant ensemble are generally not restricted to a specific symmetry type and span the entire many-body Hilbert space, which renders the formalism of second quantisation inapplicable.
 Our first major aim is to show that such systems nevertheless admit an efficient theoretical description, which, among other results, provides explicit means to calculate the expectation values of permutation-invariant observables.
 At the heart of this framework lies \emph{Schur-Weyl duality}, a powerful tool from representation theory, which makes it possible to endow the Hilbert space of a permutation-invariant ensemble with a universal structure \cite{Goodman2009,Rowe2010}.
-Specifically, this structure consists of a series of invariant subspaces that are associated with either the permutation group or the symmetry group generated by the dynamical variables of the system.
-For spin systems, these dynamical variables correspond to angular momentum degrees of freedom, which generate the quantum rotation group $SU(2)$.
+Specifically, this structure consists of a series of invariant subspaces that are associated with both the permutation group and the symmetry group generated by the dynamical variables of the system.
+For spin systems, these dynamical variables correspond to angular momentum degrees of freedom, which generate the quantum rotation group $\mathrm{SU}(2)$.
 In this special case, which has been studied before \cite{Niedenzu_2018,Latune2019,Latune2020-ex,Souza2021,Kloc2021,Kaimimura2022,Mayo2022} and will serve as a reference for our analysis, the Schur-Weyl decomposition reduces to the conventional Clebsch-Gordan series \cite{Ballentine1998}.

 As a consequence of the super-selection rules implied by the indistinguishability principle, permutation-invariant ensembles do generally not relax to a Gibbs state in a thermal environment.
 Instead, they settle to a non-trivial steady state that still depends on the initial state in which the ensemble was originally prepared, see Fig.~\ref{fig:Intro}.
 Our second major aim is to systematically characterise these steady states, determine their thermodynamical properties, analyse their internal structure and explore how they can be utilised to enhance the performance of quantum engine cycles.
+Our mathematical framework does however have a wider scope, which extends beyond steady states.
+It thus opens an interesting perspective for future research.